lauralex/ML-homework-CNN/models/README.md

 # Models folder
-This folder will contain the downloaded pretrained models
+This folder will contain my personally trained models